delan/www.azabani.com/drafts/spelling-grammar-2.md

 <h3 id="fixing-tests">Who’s got green<a href="https://www.youtube.com/watch?v=ul6VV8XW9xw">?</a></h3>

-Aside from cleanup and polish, the remaining work was to fix test failures and other bugs.
+Much of the remaining work was to fix test failures and other bugs.
 These included crashes under legacy layout, since we only implemented this for LayoutNG, and functional changes leaking out of the feature gate.
 One of the reftest failures was also interesting to deal with.
 Let’s minimise it and take a look.